the-low-res-artist/rpgforge.docs/src/import_spritesheet.md

 The next step is to separate this spritesheet into individuals sprites.
 For this we use the **Slice** feature.

----
+### Slice a spritesheet

-## **Slice a spritesheet**
+To create animations from a spritesheet we first need to serapate each frame individually.
+This operation is called **[Slice]**.

-Select **[Slice]** to be able to slice your sprites according to the grid they are on.
+Select **[Slice]** to be able to slice your spritesheet according to the grid they are on.
 Here our sprites are placed on a 12x8 tiles grid, with each tile being 16x20 pixels.
 We can either slice by tile size or number of row/columns.

 Property|Type|Function|Example
 --------|--------|--------|--------